kurtisjunior/NC-news-frontend/README.md

 ## The site allows users to
 - Browse all articles – with total number of comments and votes
+- Filter articles by topic
-- Filter articles by comment count, votes and date posted
+- Order articles by comment count, votes and date posted
 - Create a new article
 - Comment on an existing article
 - View their own profile activity